drpokerface/privacypolicy/policy.md

 What information does the Application obtain and how is it used?

 This app collects the phone state for the purpose of displaying ads.
-This information is not stored in any form/
+This application does not store this information in any form

 Contact us